|

 This page describes the use of

-Land cover data, which indicates the type
+Land coverage data, which indicates the type

 and height of foliage covering the ground.